olafnub/bc-guide/paths/foundation/2-introduction-to-web3.md

 ### What is Web3?

 Web3 is hypothesized to be the next evolution of the internet.
-We had Web 1.0 back in the 1990s, Web 2.0 since the 2000s, and now we have Web3 (atleast that's the goal of this new field).
-Web3 introduces the idea of a self soverign internet.
+We had Web 1.0 back in the 1990s, Web 2.0 since the 2000s, and now we have Web3 (atleast that's the idea of this new field).
+Web3 introduces the idea of a self sovereign internet.
 What comes with this is stricter privacy protection for users, money transactions online that are much cheaper and quicker, a more trustable internet, and a lot more ideas that we'll later mention in this course.

 ### The Evolution of the Web (the internet)